krokedil/dibs-easy-for-woocommerce/readme.txt

 * Tweak         - Display the returned error message in order note if error code 1001 is returned in charge request.
 * Fix           - Don't trigger a charge/activation request to Nets if WC order total is 0.
 * Fix           - Add order note if missing charge id in refund request.
-* Fix           - Don't try to instanciate Post_Checkout class twice.
+* Fix           - Don't try to instantiate Post_Checkout class twice.

 = 2021.02.05    - version 1.21.0 =
 * Feature       - Add Merchant Number setting.
 Only required if you are a partner and initiating the checkout with your partner keys.